Lawrence Berkeley National Lab's (LBNL) Engineering Division has an opening for an Electronics Engineering Associate to join the team.

 Demonstrated ability to execute designs and coordinate implementation of technical projects, or operational assignments from beginning to end, using project management principles.

-Excellent communication skills with demonstrated ability to interact effectively with scientists and engineers in defining goals and contributing to their projects.
+Excellent communication skills with demonstrated ability to interact effectively with scientists and engineers in defining goals and contributing to their realization.

 Excellent organizational and record keeping skills.